-According to the U.S. Census Bureau, minorities represent almost one half of America’s population under the age of 5.
+According to the US Census Bureau, minorities represent almost half of America’s population under the age of 5.
 This statistic portends a more ethnically diverse America, with new and growing populations playing more significant economic, social and political roles.
-Perhaps it’s no surprise that kindergarten and elementary school teachers today recognize the importance of teaching a curriculum that reflects this multicultural and multiracial world.
+Perhaps it’s no surprise that kindergarten and elementary school teachers today recognise the importance of teaching a curriculum that reflects this multicultural and multiracial world.

 Culturally responsive teaching means providing learning experiences that are relevant to children’s lives and take into account their cultural differences as influenced by gender, ethnicity, social class and language.
 It should prepare kids for the demands of an increasingly connected global society.

 For me, the answers to these questions came from an unexpected source, an introduction courtesy of HuffPost Parents.
-After reading one of my recent posts on storytelling with kids, Carole Bloch, the director of a non-governmental organization in South Africa, The Project for the Study of Alternative Education (PRAESA), wrote to introduce me to their nationwide reading-for-enjoyment project called Nal’ibali.
+After reading one of my recent posts on storytelling with kids, Carole Bloch, the director of a non-governmental organisation in South Africa, the Project for the Study of Alternative Education (PRAESA), wrote to introduce me to their nationwide reading-for-enjoyment project called Nal’ibali.